 The Harvey L. and Lillian Silbert Foundation established the Harvey L. and Lillian Silbert Public Interest Fellowship Program at Southwestern to provide grants for selected students to work and gain legal experience at specified non-for-profit public interest organizations.
 The grants received by Silbert Fellows are utilized to meet the required matching amount for federal work-study funds applied to positions off campus, thereby offering community organizations valuable legal assistance while providing students with meaningful public service exposure.

-The Fellowship Program consists of off-campus employment at selected public interest organizations during the spring semester or the summer.
+The Fellowship Program consists of off-campus employment at selected public interest organizations during the Summer semester.
 As most non-profit, public service organizations are unable to pay student workers, payment is usually made through Federal Work Study funds.
 Use of these federal funds requires a matching contribution to come from the employer, and the grants students receive as Silbert Fellows will be used to meet that matching fund requirement.

 The recipient of the Silbert Fellowship must have a strong interest in public interest law and be committed to serving clients unable to afford legal representation.
 The Fellowship Program is open to all Southwestern students in good standing who are eligible for Federal Work Study Funds.
 First-year students are eligible to apply but will be considered only for grants during the summer following their first year.

-Students should apply by submitting a current resume and a letter of application to the Fellowship Program.
-The application letter should: 1) explain the student's interest in the Fellowship Program; 2) describe any relevant work and/or volunteer experience; 3) list, in order of preference, at least three public interest organizations where the student would be interested in working as well as any reason for selecting that organization; and 4) indicate whether the student wishes to be considered for Spring, Summer, or both.
+Students should apply online by submitting a current resume and a letter of application to the Fellowship Program.
+The application letter should: 1) explain the student's interest in the Fellowship Program; 2) describe any relevant work and/or volunteer experience; 3) list, in order of preference, at least three public interest organizations where the student would be interested in working as well as any reason for selecting that organization.
 Students should not contact any of the organizations directly.

 Materials should be directed to the Director of Financial Aid.
 After Southwestern's Financial Aid Office reviews these materials, they will be forwarded to the Silbert Fellowship Selection Committee and to the public interest organizations selected by the students.
-Students will be notified if they are selected as Silbert Fellows by mid-December if they have applied for a Spring grant, and by mid-March 15 if they have applied for a Summer grant.
+Students will be notified if they are selected as Silbert Fellows by April 1st.

 Click on the names below to read personal accounts of past Silbert Fellows: